rbarden/rvahams-sova-equipmenttracker/README.md

 After this configuration, prompts will appear for the user to enter in information as they check out and return radios.

+##### Logging

+The application automatically creates a log file named `EquipmentTracker.log` in the same directory as the application itself.
+This log file tracks all actions in the main application, and will be able to show a radio's history if it was checked out and returned multiple times.
+The Snapshot file would only show the current state at the time of writing.

 ##### User Prompts:
 ```
 User Menu: